brotatotes/bht-automation/bht gen 3/Acts/Chapter 10/Acts 10 20 bht.md

 3. "Men’s consciences shall by no other means be quiet, that they safely do that which they do, than when being taught by the Word of God, they determine that they do nothing without his commandment and conduct."

 ### Philip Schaff:
-1. "Go with them.
-He knows not whither.
-But an intimation is given of some journey to be undertaken."
+1. "He descended, doubtless, by an external stair, which would bring him at once to the outer gate, at which the messengers were standing."
-2. "I have sent them.
-A further point is here reached, of the highest doctrinal importance."
+2. "But an intimation is given of some journey to be undertaken.
+This is similar to the general method of other Divine communications recorded in the Acts of the Apostles."
 3. "In other words, we have before us here the truth of the personality of the Holy Spirit."

 ### Archibald T. Robertson: